 Financial Outlook of the Medicare Program

-The Medicare Part A (HI) Trust Fund will be solvent until 2026, which is unchanged from the estimate made last year.
-In 2026, payroll taxes alone are estimated to be sufficient to cover 90 percent of HI costs.
+The Medicare Part A (HI) Trust Fund will be solvent until 2028, which is 2 years later than the estimate made last year.
+In 2028, payroll taxes alone are estimated to be sufficient to cover 90 percent of HI costs.